 The credit card application is available through Dupaco’s drive-up lanes and by calling 800-373-7600.

-NEW: Small Business Utility Disruption Prevention Program
+Small Business Utility Disruption Prevention Program

 The new Small Business Utility Disruption Prevention Program will provide short-term relief to eligible small businesses and nonprofits that faced significant hardship in the payment of utility bills for service provided during the disruption to their business due to the COVID-19 pandemic.